“I have only a vague understanding of Korean politics.”

 You're having a meal with your boss and some other coworkers and someone mentions some news about North Korea.
-You don't know much about North Korea, but you want to admit that in a way that doesn't make you sound dumb.
-You say:
+You don't know much about North Korea.
+You say this to admit your ignorance without sounding dumb.

 I have only a vague understanding of Korean politics.